spacenegative/edith/README.md

 edith code is small and easilly extensible. syntax highlighting is custom and is defined via javascript functions. same with code completion. code completion (not a fan) is not smart but predifined.

 ## installation
-edith needs a web server running locally. she server is written in rust. instructions coming soon.
+edith needs a web server running locally. the server is written in rust. instructions coming soon.